tatou-tatou/Themes/Mousse/README.md

 - `<ModKey> + Left Click` to move the windows (the same).
 - `Mod5 + Left Click` to launch programs. `Mod5` (Alt_gr) is on the right side of the keyboard, making it easy for a right-handed person to keep it pressed while doing a single tap on the touchpad with the same hand.
 - `Mod5 + <the ModKey next to it> + Left Click` to spawn the window-manipulation menu.
-- A combination of two modkeys on the left size of the keyboard and a left click to resize windows.
+- A combination of two modkeys on the left side of the keyboard and a left click to resize windows.

 With a multitouch touchpad, other things could be done too.
 For example switching to the next or previous workspace can be bound to a three-finger swipe.
 The same for up and down swipes that could trigger monocle or windows visibility.